menu icon

 filling potatoes

-how to store cheddar cheese stuffed potatoes in the refrigerator or freezer
+how to store stuffed potatoes

 • Store the stuffed potatoes in the refrigerator in an air tight container for up to 4 days.
 Pull them out of the fridge about 20 minutes before heating to take the chill off.
 They will reheat more evenly that way.
 See the recipe below for heating directions.